High School Choice

 P3_Wave-hr

-2024 High School Choice Timeline for Matriculating 8th Graders
+2025-26 High School Choice Timeline for Matriculating 8th Graders

 FAQs

-- Who MUST complete an online High School Choice application?
+- Who MUST complete an Online High School Choice application?

 - When does the High School Choice application open?